egovernment/eregistrations/documentation/styles.md

 ### System specific styles

-Any specific system builded on top of eRegistration, in order to differentiate from Prototype, require theme specific styles.
+Any specific system builded on top of eRegistrations, in order to differentiate from Prototype, require theme specific styles.

 **Theme** css files are maintained directly in ***system-name/css*** folder.
 Theme contains components: